erfanzar/EasyDeL/README.md

 and you will get links or api to use model from gradio app chat/instruct or FastAPI apis

+## RLHF(Reinforcement Learning From Human Feedback)

+RLHF or Reinforcement Learning From Human Feedback is going to be available in the next versions of EasyDel

 ## FineTuning

 with using EasyDel FineTuning LLM (CausalLanguageModels) are easy as much as possible with using Jax and Flax